What is a minor fault?

 Here are some picture comparisons, so you get a better idea of what is allowed.

-Working – no chips or cracks allowed.
+Working – no chips or cracks allowed

-Minor Fault – one tiny chip/crack allowed (max 2mm x 10mm in size).
+Minor Fault – one tiny chip/crack allowed (max 2mm x 10mm in size)

-Grade D – below you see a crack that is already too big for minor fault.
+Grade D – below you see a crack that is already too big for minor fault

 Discoloration

-A minor fault device with additional info – “Discoloration” is a fully working device with Burned in icons, text or general discoloration on LCD that are Barely noticeable.
 Normally they are only visible on a white background and won’t be seen during normal use of the device.
 99% of end-users will not be able to spot it.
 If discoloration is easily noticeable or severe, then devices are graded as D or E.

 Here are some picture examples, so you get a better idea of what is allowed.

-Working – no discoloration allowed.
+Working – no discoloration allowed

-Minor Fault – not noticeable discoloration allowed (not noticeable during normal use but slightly visible on a white background.
+Minor Fault – not noticeable discoloration allowed (not noticeable during normal use but slightly visible on a white background

-Grade D or E – severe or extreme discoloration.
+Grade D or E – severe or extreme discoloration

 Engraving removed/Scratched on purpose